 (208) 334-2189 extension 4

 Amy came to OSC in December of 2008 as a Project Manager.
 Her primary responsibility is to provide administrative and technical support to our federal, state and private partners pertaining to Federal assistance programs such as the Idaho Fish Accords and Bonneville Power Administration's Fish and Wildlife funding.
 Prior to OSC, Amy worked at the Idaho State Department of Agriculture serving in the Division of Plant Industries, Noxious Weeds Program as well as the Division of Animal Industries, Animal Identification Program.
 Amy earned her B.S. in Environmental Science from the University of Idaho.

 (208) 334-2189 extension 1

 Irina came to OSC in August 2014.
 Her primary responsibility as the Administrative Assistant is to provide office support for the staff as needed.
-Prior to coming to OSC she worked for the Idaho House of Representatives and was a paralegal in the local legal community for approximately 10 years.
+Prior to coming to OSC she graduated from Boise State University with a Bachelor of Arts in Communication and worked in the local media as a television news producer.

 (208) 334-2189 extension 2